athayapurnama02/PeMuda-MD-repo/README.md

 ## What's inside of this repos??

-Welcome to EduSign project repository for the mobile development part!
+Welcome to PeMuda project repository for the mobile development part!

-This repository contains the EduSign android project files as part of Bangkit 2023's Product-based Capstone Project built in Native Android with Kotlin using Android Studio IDE.
+This repository contains the PeMuda android project files as part of Bangkit 2024's Product-based Capstone Project built in Native Android with Kotlin using Android Studio IDE.

 <p align="right">(<a href="#top">back to top</a>)</p>